 Secondary data quality

 Secondary data should follow the following criteria [(US suggestion) Secondary data should data quality considerations outlined in ISO 14044 sec.
-4.2.3.6, including:]:
+4.2.3.6, including:]:Commented

-(a) Time representativity: If practitioners collect data independently, then the data shall be from any one year within the previous five years.
+Time representativity: If practitioners collect data independently, then the data shall be from any one year within the previous five years.
 Or it shall be within a period that is reasonably equivalent.

+<Alternative> The reference year for the secondary data shall correspond to the assessment period of the activity data.
+The reference period should not be more than five years ago.

-(b) Geographical representativity: the data should correspond to the geographical area from which data for unit processes should be collected to satisfy the goal of the study.
+Geographical representativity: the data should correspond to the geographical area from which data for unit processes should be collected to satisfy the goal of the study.
 However, if it is not possible (e.g. missing data, uncomplete databases …), the choice of the data and corresponding geographic area should be justified and reported.

+<Alternative> The geography of the data shall correspond to the activity data most geographically relevant to the process.

-(c) Technological representativity: It shall be very similar to the production technology used for the product.
+Technological representativity: It shall be very similar to the production technology used for the product.
 Or it shall be the production technology used for the product.

+<Alternative> The secondary data source shall correspond to the activity data that is technologically representative of the process.

 (d) Sources of the data; Sources of data shall be published.
-Publishing refers to normal publication, and also includes publication in books or journals, members-only publication, publication in software, etc.
+Publishing refers to publication in books or journals, members-only publication, publication in software, etc.

 Cut-off rule